netterie/Undiagnosed/README.md

-## Estimating Undiagnosed HIV using Testing Histories
+# README: Estimating Undiagnosed HIV using Testing Histories

-*Updated 1/19/15*
+## START HERE: Use the Wiki to update the status of each folder/project - it's like having a README for anything that needs it

+## OLD: 2015 - Can probably delete/ignore

 ### Coding To-Do's